jules2689/better_github_issues/README.md

 1. Download the .crx file [here](https://www.dropbox.com/sh/xq0wxtk01wpkuep/AAB7hHYm4QjxT3P-loCUNK9oa?dl=0).
 2. Drag and drop the downloaded file into Google Chrome browser.
 3. If you get any error mentioning "Apps extensions and user scripts cannot be added from this website"
+  - open chrome://extensions/ in a new tab
+  - Enable Developer Mode
-  - open chrome://chrome/extensions/ in a new tab and now repeat the step 1
+  - and now repeat the step 1